beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

-I am a computational linguist who loves language and technology.
+I’m a computational linguist and senior localization engineer who loves the intersection of language, technology, and clear communication.
+I’m highly detail-oriented and especially drawn to the challenge of turning complex systems—localization workflows, file formats, developer tooling, and linguistic structures—into clear, well-structured documentation.

-I am a creative problem solver who loves to find answers.
-I excel at cross-team communication and collaboration, but I also work well independently.
-I thrive in an environment with evolving priorities and varying tasks.
+As an aspiring technical writer, I focus on accuracy, clarity, and thoughtful organization, bringing together my background in computational linguistics, engineering, and teaching to explain intricate concepts with precision.

-In my free time, I enjoy listening to music, reading, playing video games, reading, and spending time with my cat.
+Outside of work, I enjoy listening to music, reading, photography, playing video games, and spending time with my cat.